kgisl/project-ideas/airQualityPi.md

 ###Project Leads
  - Team_A - Sudharsan R (KITE, 2017) and Advik G (PSG, 2020)
+ - Team_B - Who else wants to do this?

 ### Timelines:
 - When do you hope to finish this project?